If you are constructing, altering, demolishing or removing a building you probably need a building consent.

 This also includes temporary structures such as marquees, grandstand seating and stages.

-- build a new house or add on to your existing one (see Alterations to existing buildings)
+- build a new structure or add on to an existing one (see alterations to existing buildings)

 - move a house

-- do structural work, such as removing or altering load-bearing walls
+- do structural work, such as removing load bearing walls

 - install a plumbing or drainage system